learnbin.net nav logo

 What is Food Sterilization?

 Foods undergo several processing steps from farm to fork.
 Even fresh foods like fruits and vegetables have to be packaged properly after harvesting.
 The most important thing is the prevention of quality loss and increasing the shelf-life of the product.
 Several types of food packages have been designed to keep the quality of the food.
 But that is not enough.
-It is better to sterilize both package and the product to extend the product's shelf-life.
+It is better to sterilize both the package and the product to extend the product's shelf-life.

 Sterilization is a process that destroys microorganisms, pathogens, and spores in food.
 Sterilization can be done in two ways as thermal processing and non-thermal processing.